qingyaoz/Back-to-the-Ship/README.md

 These are the skills and concepts I encountered in this project:
 - 3D Maze: read, store, access, and write
 - Breadth first search with queue
-- Depth first search with stack)
+- Depth first search with stack
-- Map and coordinate list mode input
-- Map and coordinate list mode output
 - Use `getopt_long()` to handle command line arguments

 ## Getting Started